huudangdev/paypal-node-sdk/README.md

 > **Before starting to use the sdk, please be aware of the [existing issues and currently unavailable or upcoming features](https://github.com/paypal/PayPal-Python-SDK/wiki/Existing-Issues-and-Unavailable%5CUpcoming-features) for the REST APIs. (which the sdks are based on)**

+> **TLSv1_2 warning: Due to PCI compliance, merchant servers using a version of TLS that does not support TLSv1_2 will receive a warning.

+> **To verify that your server supports PCI compliant version of TLS, run [this sample](/samples/payment/create_with_paypal_security_test.js) with your sandbox credentials.

 ## Installation

 ```sh